BlogInternal Communications Measurement

 What is an Employee Pulse Survey?

 An employee pulse survey is a short questionnaire that is designed to quickly and regularly gauge the opinions, attitudes, and sentiments of employees within an organization.
-The purpose of an employee pulse survey is to provide a snapshot of the current state of employee engagement, satisfaction, and well-being, as well as identify areas for improvement.
+A primary purpose of an employee pulse survey is to provide a snapshot of the current state of employee engagement, satisfaction, and well-being, as well as identify areas for improvement.

 • Shorter and more focused on specific areas of interest at a particular time.